simeononsecurity/simeononsecurity.ch/content/articles/understanding-raid_-types-and-their-uses-in-data-storage/index.en.md

 For video editing and media production, a RAID level that offers a good balance between performance and fault tolerance is **RAID 5**.
 RAID 5 distributes parity information across multiple drives, providing both data striping and redundancy.
 This allows for high read and write speeds while still protecting against drive failures.

-In summary, RAID is an essential technology for video editing and media production, providing fault tolerance, improved performance, scalability, and data protection.
+To sum up, RAID is an essential technology for video editing and media production, providing fault tolerance, improved performance, scalability, and data protection.

 RAID Implementation
 -------------------